Vescent/SLICE-DHV-Firmware-Upgrade/README.md

        hard drive.

        The 2 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

 ## Configuration S1.96_HV.25
+Adds support for the new Rotary Encoders.

+## Configuration S1.96_HV.25
 1. Adds:
 	Invert functionality for Input and Output Triggers